 If you have been sued by a creditor, your situation is likely more urgent than someone who has not.
 Filing an emergency bankruptcy should be considered when you have been sued by a creditor or when you have a creditor attempting to garnish your wages.

 10. Consider the costs that you will face when filing.

 There are generally 3 direct costs of filing for bankruptcy: attorney fees, court fees, and credit counseling/financial management fees.
 Since money is likely tight if you are even considering a bankruptcy, talking to an attorney sooner rather than later will allow you time to gather and pay the necessary fees.
 Our office offers payment plans for clients in order to assist them during this difficult time.

 What should you do now?

-If you are considering filing for bankruptcy relief and would like to discuss your situation with a qualified professional, call Bains Legal, PC, at 916-800-7690 to set up your FREE consultation with local Sacramento Bankruptcy Attorney Pauldeep Bains.
+If you are considering filing for bankruptcy relief and would like to discuss your situation with a qualified professional, call Sacramento Bankruptcy Lawyer, at 916-800-7690 to set up your FREE consultation with local Sacramento Bankruptcy Lawyer Pauldeep Bains.

 Sacramento Bankruptcy Lawyer, helps clients in the following areas: Sacramento, Elk Grove, South Sacramento, West Sacramento, Natomas, Citrus Heights, Antelope, Fair Oaks, Gold River, Rancho Cordova, Roseville, Rocklin, Lincoln, Wheatland, Yuba City, Marysville, Woodland, Davis, and Lodi.